Sage-Bionetworks-IT/organizations-infra/org-formation/090-systems-manager/README.md

 ### Script Execution

 This folder contain the automation required to run a given script on appropriately tagged EC2 instances on a schedule.
-It's primary application is to run the script that installs the Stack Armor monitoring agent on a set of target EC2s but it's general enough that it can be used to run other scripts on other machines.
+Its primary application is to run the script that installs the Stack Armor monitoring agent on a set of target EC2s but it's general enough that it can be used to run other scripts on other machines.
 It allows passing in script parameters as key-value pairs which are passed to the script as environment variables.